Sectors and qualifications

 What qualifications will you get?

-An apprenticeship is a set of separate qualifications, called a ‘framework’ and you will need to complete all parts to achieve your apprenticeship.
+An apprenticeship is a set of separate qualifications, called a ‘framework’ or a 'standard' and you will need to complete all parts to achieve your apprenticeship.

 - The technical certificate demonstrates achievement of the technical skills, knowledge and understanding related to the wider industry.